-- sound (in rock or in air) consists of oscillatory pressure fluctuations - sound travels at a definite speed, characteristic of material - sound speed in air $\sim 330$ m/s $\sim 1000$ ft/s; so count seconds after lightning flash until thunder arrives, multiply by 1000 to get distance in feet to lightning strike - reflection seismographs record echoes ⇒ sound must travel from sound source (dynamite, air gun) to subsurface structure and back to geo/hydro phone. - echoes (or reflections) occur when sound reaches a change in mechanical characteristics (eg. a change in sound speed!) - air to marble, sandstone to limestone, water-saturated sandstone to gassy sandstone,...
+- sound (in rock or in air) is a wave phenomenon - sound travels at a definite speed, characteristic of material - sound speed in air ~ 330 m/s ~ 1000 ft/s; so count seconds after lightning flash until thunder arrives, multiply by 1000 to get distance in feet to lightning strike - reflection seismographs record echoes ⇒ sound must travel from sound source (dynamite, air gun) to subsurface structure and back to geo/hydro phone. - echoes (or reflections) occur when sound reaches a change in mechanical characteristics (eg. a change in sound speed!) - air to marble, sandstone to limestone, water-saturated sandstone to gassy sandstone,...